code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 In this article, we have configured an ASP.NET Core application to read the Feature Flags stored on Azure App Configuration.

-Here's the minimal code you need to add Feature Flags for .NET API Controllers:
+Here's the minimal code you need to add Feature Flags for ASP.NET Core API Controllers:

 ```cs
 var builder = WebApplication.CreateBuilder(args);